lkwq007/rockstar-ml/readme.md

 Here's the content of `demo.rock`, which is taken from the official spec.

 ```
-Midnight takes your heart and your soul
+Midnight takes your heart and your soul (function)
-While your heart is as high as your soul
+While your heart is as high as your soul (loop, comparison, conditional)
-Put your heart without your soul into your heart
+Put your heart without your soul into your heart (assign, arithmetic)

 Give back your heart